 Keeping an aquarium can be a fun, educational and rewarding experience.
 Starting your first aquarium has never been easier than it is today.
-Use this beginners setup guide from our experts here at That Fish Place, to get you started on a successful and fascinating adventure with your first aquarium.
+Use this beginners setup guide from our experts here at That Fish Place - That Pet Place, to get you started on a successful and fascinating adventure with your first aquarium.

 Some things to consider once you have found some fish you like: How big will it get?
 What size aquarium will it need?
 What kind of water chemistry does it require?
 What other fish will it get along with?
 What does it eat?
 Once you have decided on the fish, you can choose the proper aquarium set up!
 The following principles are for any type of aquarium, freshwater or Marine.

 At this point, you should have some idea for size of the aquarium you need for the fish you desire.
 You now need to consider the location for your aquarium, and narrow your fish keeping decision to match your available space.
 Choose a location that is in a room that does not get too hot or too cold, and try to avoid locations where the tank will receive direct sunlight.
 The tank should be located in a place that is perfectly flat, a leaning tank is not safe.
 Take measurements of your selected location, then you can shop for your aquarium options.
 If you are not purchasing an aquarium stand along with your tank, make sure you have the proper support for your aquarium-they are heavy once they are filled with water and regular cabinets and shelves aren't always strong enough.
 1 gallon of water weighs 8.5 pounds.
 That means a 20 gallon aquarium will weigh 170 pounds!